 - For English majors, an original scholarly essay.

 - For English majors with an emphasis in Drama & Playwriting, an original scholarly essay on dramatic literature or an original play.

 - For Creative Writing majors, original creative work.

 Potential Honors students must fill out a petition to write the Honors Thesis in the semester prior to graduation, and set up a plan with their thesis advisor for completing the thesis.
 This plan should include the topic and range of the scholarly work or the type of creative work, and should leave time to turn in multiple drafts of the thesis before the due date.

 Honors theses are due the Monday following the semester break in the final semester of study.
 These due dates are not flexible.

 The Literature Club

-Our mission is to encourage and engage with the art of the written word both amongst ourselves and within the greater community.
+Our mission is to engage with the art of the written word both amongst ourselves and within the greater community.
 We are open to anyone and everyone who shares a love for literature and wishes to join in the promotion of reading and writing.
 Join us for our regular meetings, for the Halloween Scary Story Night, the Dickens- themed Christmas Party, and our other events throughout the year.